 The following hip conditions can benefit from an FHO:

 Tikka's dad was laid off from work for a while.
 After getting a new job, he was laid off again, and her mom was transitioning to a new job.
-We were happy to help Tikka and her family with the emergency veterinary surgery.
+Fur Kids Foundation was happy to help Tikka and her family with the emergency veterinary surgery.

 We’re happy to report that Tikka has recovered from her FHO surgery and she's on her way to recovery and living pain free.
 We’re very pleased to have helped with Tikka’s quality of life.